PhantomGamers/SUWSF/README.md

 **Note that `last` might match different bytes than the last match in a hex editor.** This is because SUWSF works from memory while a hex editor works on the file on disk.
 Default: "all"

+#### **Module**

+Which file should be targeted by patch.
+Useful for cases where the patch needs to be applied to a file other than the main game executable. (e.g. "UnityPlayer.dll")

+Valid options: "auto" (detects main game executable name), any string.
+Default: "auto"

 ## Troubleshooting

 If you get an error such as "Unable to load SUWSF.asi.
 Error:126", ensure you have the latest [64bit VC Redist](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [32bit VC Redist](https://aka.ms/vs/17/release/vc_redist.x86.exe) installed depending on which version of SUWSF you are trying to use.